codehappy-net/libcodehappy/README.md

 ### Author credits and license

-Code under src/ and inc/ not otherwise marked is by me, Chris Street.
+Code not otherwise marked is by me, Chris Street.
 That code is made available under MIT license: the software is presented as is, without warranty of any kind, but may be used in other projects as long as the copyright notice is included in all copies or substantial portions of the software.

 Authors of other bits of code and the associated licensing include: